FormidableLabs/react-native-ama/docs/guidelines/accessibility-role.md

 ## The roles

 React Native provides an extensive list of [accessibility roles](https://reactnative.dev/docs/accessibility#accessibilityrole), but not all of them are native to both iOS and Android platform.
-For example `checbox` is a native component on Android but not on iOS.
+For example `checkbox` is a native component on Android but not on iOS.

 For those cases AMA automatically uses the correct role for the running platform.